-Scouts must be dropped off and picked up at the meeting location, not in the parking lot.
+We strongly encourage Scouts to be dropped off and picked up at the meeting location, not in the parking lot.
+Once a scout leaves the door he is no longer part of the BSA meeting and activity.
 The same rules apply to all Scout activities as no Scout can be left alone or with just a single adult present.
 To that end, when we are ending an activity, the adult leadership ALWAYS ensures that we maintain two-deep leadership until ALL Scouts have been picked up by their parent, guardian or approved adult transport.